Highlander II: The Quickening: Special Edition

 Producers Panzer and Davis revisited Highlander II once again in 2004.
 Dubbed the "Special Edition", this cut was nearly identical to the Renegade Version, but with a few alterations, such as the introduction of new CGI special effects throughout the film, including a now-blue shield as originally intended, and a small piece of voice-over work by Lambert.
-As the original cut of the film is no longer distributed, many fans in later years have only had the Regenade Version and Special Edition available to watch.
+As the original cut of the film is no longer distributed, many fans in later years have only had the Renegade Version and Special Edition available to watch.

 Reviewing the 2004 "Special Edition" DVD, David Ryan of DVD Verdict gave it a score of 69 out of 100 and said that "[this] is the best version of this film that [the producers] can make with the material they have on hand.
 It's still not a particularly good film—but it's infinitely superior to the original version...
 What was once a horrible, horrible film has become downright tolerable, and actually somewhat entertaining at times."

 Reception

 Box office

-The film was released months later in the US on 1 November 1991, and opened at #3, grossing $5.3 million in 960 theaters in the opening weekend.
-It grossed a total of $15.6 million in the US.
+In the UK, the film opened on 187 screens and grossed £1.3 million in its opening weekend.
+The film was released months later in the US on 1 November 1991, and opened at number 3, grossing $5.3 million in 960 theaters in the opening weekend.
+It grossed a total of $15.6 million in the United States and Canada.

 Critical response

-Highlander II: The Quickening received negative reviews from critics, and is considered one of the worst films ever made.
-On review aggregator Rotten Tomatoes, the film has a rare approval rating of 0% based on 24 reviews, and an average rating of 2.7/10.
-The site's critics' consensus reads: "There should have been only one."
-On Metacritic, the film has a weighted average score of 31 out of 100 based on 14 critics, indicating "generally unfavorable reviews".
-Common criticisms included the lack of motivation for the characters, the new and seemingly incongruent origin for the Immortals, the resurrection of Ramírez, and apparent contradictions in the film's internal logic.